-Thanks to the Baltimore Tree Trust, you can sponsor a tree planted on seed's campus
+Thanks to the Baltimore Tree Trust, you can Have a tree planted on seed's campus

 Yoshino Cherry (Prunus x yedoensis) trees are a hybrid native to Japan and are one of the predominant cherry trees planted in Washington D.C.
 Because of its fragrant, light pink flowers, manageable size, and elegant shape, the Yoshino cherry is often used as an ornamental tree.
 Its small fruit is an important source of food for birds.
 The foliage turns yellow with bronze tints in the fall.